What are the realistic networking goals that screenwriters can achieve when attending film festivals and writing conferences?

 Go in With a Stacked Deck

 The best option is to go to these events with three to five amazing scripts already written.
-If you have to postpone going to an event in order to get to that point, it’s well worth the wait.
+If you have to postpone going to an event to get to that point, it’s well worth the wait.

 It’s not enough to have ideas for more screenplays other than a single one you’ve written, mind you.
 They have to be written and ready to go.

 Here is a common discussion thread at film festivals and writing conferences.
 To set the stage, imagine that you’ve managed to accomplish one of the three goals we’ll mention below.
-You’re having a discussion with an industry insider and you’ve found your opportunity to drop a quick pitch.
+You’re having a discussion with an industry insider, and you’ve found your opportunity to drop a quick pitch.

 You: “So I’ve got this science fiction piece about a robot sent back from time to assassinate someone.
 It’s Terminator meets In the Line of Fire.”